 One way of getting the finer details down is measuring and planning your lampshade size and fittings.

-Even the bulb style, wattage, and color can have an effect on a room’s overall experience.
+Even your light bulb’s style, wattage, and color can have an effect on a room’s overall experience.

 Finally, you can also consider the micro details such as choosing a screw style that will best fit your walls.